b-lukaszuk/BS_wJ_eng/contents/the_answer.md

 Therefore, in order to convert it to Julia's indexing system we had to add `+1`.
-Moreover, during the turnovers of our `while` loop the least significant reminder was appended (`*=`) to the `result`, then the second least significant, then the third, etc. Due to this process the least significant slot of `result` was on the left side of the string, whereas the most important slot was on the right side of it.
+Moreover, during the turnovers of our `while` loop the least significant reminder was appended (`*=`) to the `result`, then the second least significant, then the third, etc. Due to this process the least significant slot was on the left side of the string (`result`), whereas the most important slot was on the right side of it.
 Hence, we `reverse`d the `result` in our last step.

 Let's compare its action against Julia's built-ins (the `string` function):